lucasjinreal/m/README.md

 - [ ] fix some bug;
 - [ ] using shift and arrow key to select text;
 - [ ] maybe merges more function to m;
+- [ ] new create file when filename does not exist;
 - [ ] Adding hightlights to certain content such as codes and markdowns.

 again, if you want learn rust and like to written a terminal editor with yourself defined shortcuts, you can start **m** and fork it!!

 ## Copyright